hyperledger-archives/composer-sample-networks/packages/animaltracking-network/README.md

 **Transactions**
 `AnimalMovementDeparture` `AnimalMovementArrival` `SetupDemo`

 Each Farmer owns a Business that is identified by a Single Business Identifier (SBI).
-Each Farmer owns a set of Animals.
-Each Business owns a set of Fields.
-Each Field contains a set of Animals owned by the Farmer.
-Animals can be transfered between Farmers or between Fields
+A Farmer owns a set of Animals.
+A Business owns a set of Fields.
+A Field contains a set of Animals owned by the Farmer.
+Animals can be transferred between Farmers or between Fields.

 To test this Business Network Definition in the **Test** tab: